Applications Now Open for Semester 1 2020/21

-We are now inviting applications from early career staff across all disciplines to participate in this exciting pilot programme.
-Only applications submitted via our online application form, available here,will be considered - however, a template has been developed to help in the preparation of applications which is available here.
+We are now inviting applications from early career staff across all disciplines to participate in the second iteration of this important and exciting programme.
+Only applications submitted via our online application form, available here, will be considered - however, a template has been developed to help in the preparation of applications, which is available here.

 Please note the following key dates: